-The assessment of sensation and skin integrity is a necessary component of fitting the DOTT hand-pedaled three-wheeler.
-If the recipient demonstrates loss of sensation, the recipient and accompanying family/friends should be educated in the importance of excellent skin care and the prevention of pressure sores.
-If it is determined that the recipient has skin breakdown at any pressure area, the recipient should be advised to allow full healing to occur before using the DOTT hand-pedaled three-wheeler.
+The assessment of sensation and skin integrity is a necessary component of fitting the DOTT.
+If the recipient demonstrates impaired sensation, the recipient and accompanying family/friends should be educated in the importance of excellent skin care and the prevention of pressure sores.
+If the recipient has skin breakdown at any pressure area, the recipient should be advised to allow full healing to occur before using the DOTT.